Microsoft Soundscape: Spatial Audio design for ambient awareness of the physical environment

 An average workflow goes something like this: I explore a new feature concept alongside our Engineers and team leaders, or perhaps in a collaboration with one of our partner groups, and then I start sketching and iterating on sounds in Ableton with my arsenal of software (and sometimes hardware) synthesizers and effects.
 These are often laid into Audio Wireframes that help to flesh out the User Journey or Scenarios under investigation.
 These renderings often require spatial mixing and some background binaural or ambisonic field recordings to give context, and so at this point I bring the work into Reaper.
 Depending on the project, I will sometimes then turn these into video mockups as well to best illustrate the concepts to our collaborators.

-If Interactive Prototyping is required (I always hope it is!)
-I shift over to Unity and produce an app that is often the integral element of a User Study.
-Laying the sounds into a prototype is always incredibly useful, as there is just no way with a wayfinding app to know quite how the sounds and interactions will feel until you experience the realtime sensory feedback loop of using the phone and listening during Play Testing.
+When Interactive Prototyping is required I shift my workflow to Unity and produce an app that is often the integral element of a User Study.
+Experiencing sounds in a prototype is always useful, as there is just no way with a wayfinding app to know quite how the sounds and interactions will feel until you try the realtime sensory feedback loop of using the phone and listening during Play Testing.
 If relevant, I’ll build in quantifiable outcomes from the testing (always preferred at MSR).
 Otherwise, I’ll put together a questionnaire to drive useful feedback about the prototype, as impressions about sounds are always subjective and unique to each person, and containing the responses to actionable findings is always a critical challenge during this stage.

 We’re a small team that embraces the Lean approach of Build - Measure - Learn, in many ways functioning like a startup, and it’s awesome to handle the full audio design life cycle before passing off the new product sounds to Engineering.